 Students applying to the Brown SR-EIP are frequently offered an opportunity for research with one of the following groups:

-Brown SR-EIP students have frequently been placed with researchers in the academic departments of Pathology and Laboratory Medicine, Molecular Biology, Cell Biology & Biochemistry (MCB), Molecular Pharmacology, Physiology & Biotechnology, Neuroscience and Chemistry, and the Pathobiology Graduate Program.
+Brown SR-EIP students have frequently been placed with researchers in the academic departments of Molecular Biology, Cell Biology & Biochemistry (MCB), Molecular Pharmacology, Physiology & Biotechnology, Neuroscience and Chemistry, and the Pathobiology Graduate Program.

 Since 1992, Brown Medical School's National Heart Lung and Blood Institute (NHLBI) Short TermTraining Program has given students access to outstanding researchers in heart, lung, blood, and sleep disorders research.
 Research experiences have primarily been based in the departments listed above, as well as in the clinical departments of medicine, neurosurgery, orthopaedics, pediatrics, and surgery.